nikp123/gmp-mpfr-sys/README.md

     compilation is not tested or supported and can lead to silent failures that are hard to debug, especially if this crate is an indirect dependency.
 As an exception, cross compiling from x86_64 to i686 does not need this feature.
+(Compiling on MinGW does not have this exception because MinGW does not support cross compilation from 64-bit to 32-bit.)
  3. `c-no-tests`, disabled by default.
 Using this feature will skip testing the C libraries.
 This is not advised; the risk that the GMP sources are miscompiled is unfortunately quite high.
 And if